 The Company's share of profit or (loss) from the joint ventures are summarized in the Financial Statements, note 4.
-The Company has seen a significant increase in revenue as the joint ventures showed a profit of \$2,400 for the 3 months ended June 30, 2021 versus a loss of \$359,780 in the 3 months ended July 31, 2020.
+The Company's loss from the joint ventures was \$6,547 for the 3 months ended September 30, 2021 versus a loss of \$4,054,601 in the 3 months ended October 31, 2020.

-The Company expects the results of the joint ventures to continue to improve, though it is difficult to forecast the results given the continued uncertainty of COVID-19 and its impact to the Joint Ventures parking operations.
+The Company expects the results of the joint ventures to improve, though it is difficult to forecast the results given the continued uncertainty of COVID-19 and its impact to the Joint Ventures' parking operations.
+The Company does not expect any additional cash calls from the Joint Ventures, however, the management will continually monitor the operations and performance of its facilities as the effects of the pandemic diminish.